 18.04.200: Amendments

-(1) The rules and regulations of the Conservation Commission (as described in Section 18.04.130 of this chapter) may be amended from time to time by a majority vote of the Commission.
+(1) The rules and regulations of the Commission (as described in Section 18.04.140 of this chapter) may be amended from time to time by a majority vote of the Commission.
 Prior to taking a vote on an amendment, the Commission shall have held a public hearing on the proposed change(s).

 18.04.210: Penalties

 (1) Any person who violates any provision of this Bylaw, the regulations promulgated hereunder, or the permits issued hereunder shall be punished by a fine as specified in the Commission's regulations which shall not exceed $300 for each offense.
-Each day the violation continues shall constitute a separate offense and each provision of the Bylaw, regulations or permit violated shall constitute a separate offense.
-Each day the violation alters a local resource area shall constitute a separate offense.
+The Commission, in their discretion, may consider the following as separate offenses:

+Each day the violation continues;

+Each provision of the Bylaw, regulations, or permit violated; and/or

+Each day the violation alters a local Resource Area.

 18.04.220: Severability

 (1) The invalidity of any section or provision of this Bylaw shall not invalidate any other section or provision thereof, nor shall it invalidate any permit, approval or determination which previously has been issued.